Dig deep into your past to create a winning educational leadership resume to showcase your leadership experience and relevant career accomplishments.

 Formatting, Design, and Font Consistency

 Creating a modern educational leadership resume will take time and effort if you want it to present you in the best light.
-Showcase your credentials, abilities, qualities, and don’t forget to reflect your personality and passion in your job search documents.
+In your job search documents, showcase your credentials, abilities, and qualities, and remember to reflect your personality and passion.

-While the education field is a creative and innovative area to thrive in, you still want to maintain a clear, concise, and professional resume.
+While the education field is a creative and innovative area in which to thrive, you still want to maintain a clear, concise, and professional resume.
 Consistency is vital when presenting your complete application package, including a professional resume, tailored cover letter, and a thoughtful thank you letter after your interview.

 Ensure that all your documents have the same font choice, text size, borders, and section dividers.
-Overall aesthetics of your resume should not be overwhelmed with various colors or an overbearing design.
+Overall, the aesthetics of your resume should not be overwhelmed with various colors or an overbearing design.
 A clean-cut and consistent modern summary is the way to go.

 Use a classic color to direct the eye to specific section headings, your name, or an appropriate border to differentiate your resume from the group of candidates.
-Incorporating color, icons, or a page border is your discretion, do what makes you feel comfortable and what suits your personality.
-Just don’t go overboard with the use of these eye-catching options.
+Incorporating color, icons, or a page border is at your discretion.
+Do what makes you feel comfortable and suits your personality.
+Just don’t go overboard with these eye-catching options.

 Maintain an appropriate amount of white space in your educational leadership resume.
 This point directly relates to the fact that you want to keep your qualifications and accomplishments the focal point and not overload the reader with condensed text.

 An educational leadership resume should follow a combination, accomplishment-based format.
-Use a paragraph format under each work experience to describe the position’s scope using the right keywords.
+Under each work experience, use a paragraph format to describe the position’s scope using the right keywords.

-List your most significant, relevant achievements under each job listing.
-Include several bullet points showcasing each position’s successes and include as much detail as needed while remaining concise.
+Under each job listing, list your most significant, relevant achievements.
+Include several bullet points showcasing each position’s successes, providing as much detail as needed while remaining concise.

 Proofread and Edit

 Proofreading is another crucial stage in creating your leadership resume.
-While you have spent hours building a detailed summary that highlights your leadership qualifications and accomplishments, it could all be for nothing if it has spelling and grammatical mistakes.
+While you have spent hours building a detailed summary that highlights your leadership qualifications and accomplishments, it could be worthless if it contains spelling and grammatical mistakes.

-Finally, after you have read through your resume several times, ask a colleague or friend to review it or hire someone.
+Finally, after you have read through your resume several times, ask a colleague or friend to review it or hire someone to review it.
 It never hurts to have another set of eyes to proofread, ensure consistency, and validate visual appeal.

-If you need help to create the perfect educational leadership resume, don’t hesitate to reach out to Candace.
+If you need help creating the perfect educational leadership resume, don’t hesitate to contact Candace.
 Call her toll-free at 1 877 738 8052 or via email.